 - It causes people to automatically adjust other relevant information according to the anchor information.
 This can often cause people to focus on a specific feature or characteristic purely because of the anchor information.

 - The bigger the difference, the more powerful the anchor can be on a decision.
-For example, unrealistic and irrational anchor prices have been shown to have a greater influence on judgments than more realistic anchor prices.
+For example, unrealistic and irrational anchor prices have a greater influence on judgments than more realistic anchor prices.

 Implications for conversion rate optimisation:

 Always show the most suitable anchor information first in communications.
-This means displaying your highest priced plan on the left and the lowest priced plan on the right.
+This means displaying your highest plan on the left and the lowest plan on the right.

 Keep it simple and focus on one thing.
 The anchoring effect encourages simplicity and keeping to a single marketing message as that will become the anchor that everything else is compared to.